goco-inc/graphql-activerecord/README.md

 This causes the gem to automatically include `priority` as an input field.
 You could also manually specify the `priority` field if you wanted to override its name or type.

-Also, an important note is that the gem assumes that you are passing up _all_ of the associated models, and not just some of them.
+Also, an important note is that the gem assumes that your input is providing values for _all_ of the associated models, and not just some of them.
 It will destroy extra models, or create missing models.

 ### Other things that need to be documented
 - Custom scalar types